gaiin-platform/amplify-genai-backend/scripts/MIGRATION_README.md

 #### Automatic Resource Detection

-**NEW**: The migration script automatically detects which resources exist and adapts the migration plan accordingly:
+The migration script automatically detects which resources exist and adapts the migration plan accordingly:

 - ✅ **Tables/Buckets that exist**: Will be migrated
 - ⏭️ **Missing resources**: Automatically skipped with clear logging